Do the Digit Insurance

 3. Warrior 2 (Virabhadrasana 2)

 This is a part of the Virabhadrasana series, where you need to extend your hands right from your shoulder.
-You must keep your gaze fixed throughout the posture, calm your mind, and concentrate, which in turn provides mental freshness.
-In addition, it involves full body stretching, which helps gain a better physique and better body balance.
+You must keep your gaze fixed throughout the posture, calm your mind, and concentrate, providing mental freshness.
+In addition, it involves full-body stretching, which helps gain a better physique and body balance.

 How to Do Warrior 2 (Virabhadrasana 2)?

-Step 1: Stand straight and stretch your arms wide apart, parallel to each other.
+Step 1: Stand straight and stretch your arms apart, parallel.

 Step 2: Keep your ankles beneath your knees.

-Step 3: Stretch your right leg forward, bend your knee and keep body balance on your ankle.
+Step 3: Stretch your right leg forward, bend your knee and keep your body balanced on your ankle.

 Step 4: Remain in this position for a few breaths, release, and repeat with the other leg.